drewgolden/balena-ads-b/README.md

 ![balena ADS-B Flight Tracker](https://raw.githubusercontent.com/ketilmo/balena-ads-b/master/docs/images/header.png)

 **ADS-B Flight Tracker running on balena with support for Dump1090-fa, PiAware, Fr24Feed, PlaneFinder, and OpenSky Network.**

 Contribute to the flight tracking community!
 Feed your local ADS-B data from an [RTL-SDR](https://www.rtl-sdr.com/) USB dongle and a supported device (see below) running balenaOS to the tracking services [FlightAware](https://flightaware.com/), [Flightradar24](https://www.flightradar24.com/), [Plane Finder](https://planefinder.net/), and [OpenSky Network](https://opensky-network.org/).
 In return, you will receive free premium accounts worth several hundred dollars/year!

+👉🏻&nbsp;<a href="https://buttondown.email/balena-ads-b"> Subscribe to the newsletter</a> to stay updated on the latest development of balena ADS-B Flight Tracker.

 **Supported devices**
 <table>